 These beans were blended and roasted meticulously in Italy for quality assurance.
 This Lavazza brand is not as strong as the other brands which make it perfect for lattes and cappuccinos.
 It’s extremely flavorful but without a bitter aftertaste and doesn’t produce any acrid aromas.

-It’s a well-balanced blend of Arabica and Robusta beans.
+It’s a well-balanced blend of Arabica and Robusta coffee beans.
 It provides a rich, decadent crema and a full body finish.
 You’re able to enjoy flavorful notes of chocolate and dry fruit.
 Lavazza Top Class is smooth and decadent which is perfect for straight shot espressos.

 The Gran Filtro is a dark roasted whole bean that can be used to make espressos and milk based coffees like lattes &cappuccinos.
 Because it’s so flavorful, you can also make a cold brew with this Lavazza brand.

-This dark roast has notes of spices and caramel that give you a sweet coffee with rich smoky aromas.
+This dark roast has tasting notes of spices and caramel that give you a sweet coffee with rich smoky aromas.
 It’s not too acidic which means there won’t be a bitter aftertaste as it’s well blended.
-The beans are evenly roasted for quality assurance.
+The coffee beans are evenly roasted for quality assurance.

 You can also purchase ground coffee under the Gran Filtro label which can be used in an espresso machine or a French press.